mycrEEpy/box/README.md

 # box

-`box` is a opinionated & minimalistic application framework for Go.
+`box` is an opinionated & minimalistic application framework for Go.

 ## Usage